kamesh81/kamesh81/README.md

-- 👋 Hi, I’m @kamesh81
+- 👋 Hi, I’m Kamesh
-- 👀 I’m interested in Engineeing Efficiency
+- 👀 I’m interested in Engineering Tooling, Developer Platform
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning with my coding buddy chatGPT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...